Page Start

 (小半夏加茯苓湯)

-Katagiri F, Itoh H, Takeyama M. Effect of Sho-hange-ka-bukuryo-to on gastrointestinal peptide concentrations in the plasma of healthy human subjects.
+Katagiri F, Itoh H, Takeyama M. Effect of sho-hange-ka-bukuryo-to on gastrointestinal peptide concentrations in the plasma of healthy human subjects.
 Biological & Pharmaceutical Bulletin 2004; 27: 1674-8.
 1) C

 Z01.8 Effects on human plasma adrenocorticotropic hormone and cortisol levels in patients exposed to continual stress shohangeka-bukuryoto